This site uses cookies for better user experience and analytics.

 Gold and Silver Small Beer Cup

 Sized for a perfect pour, the 8.45 fl oz (250 cc) capacity is ideal for enjoying premium craft beers, non-alcoholic brews, or sparkling teas.
 Their fluted form fits comfortably in the hand, making them as functional as they are beautiful.
+These cups are designed for everyday use.
+To care for them, a simple hand wash is recommended to maintain their exquisite finish.

 Product Information